 Section 1 of this report is a background section.
-It sets out general information about:

-- compliance monitoring under the RMA and the Council's obligations; - The Council's approach to monitoring sites through annual programmes: - the resource consents held by companies in the Tawhiti Stream catchment; - the nature of the monitoring programme in place for the period under review; and - a description of the activities and operations conducted in the industries within the Tawhiti Stream catchment.
+It sets out general information about compliance monitoring under the RMA and the Council's obligations and general approach to monitoring sites through annual programmes, the resource consents held by companies in the Tawhiti Stream catchment, the nature of the monitoring programme in place for the period under review, and a description of the activities and operations conducted in the industries within the Tawhiti Stream catchment.